What is Sequatchie Valley Institute?

 Fun Fact: The 300+ acres of family land that S.V.I. calls home is protected forever by The Land Trust of Tennessee.

-Eco-friendly techniques, such as: incorporating Permaculture and ecological forest gardening design; building with natural and salvaged materials; and participating in leading-edge research are applied in order to enthusiastically foster the grounds and to create the institute’s unique amenities.
+These Eco-friendly techniques were applied in order to enthusiastically foster the grounds and to create the institute’s unique amenities:

 The acreage features a gravity-fed spring water supply, solar electricity, and experimental handcrafted buildings that are harmonious and sustainable additions to the landscape.